Welcome to my living experiment, TheFabMom®!

 Just like the tagline suggests, TheFabMom® is a motivating and entertaining lifestyle site that features personal stories, tips, tricks & products to keep life focused, fun, fit, ‘filosophical’ and as close to fabulous as possible after having babies.
 (Yes, all good things on this site start with an ‘F.’) This blog is a nutty attempt to kick myself in the a$$ to keep my attitude, home, kids, career-goals, aspirations and adorable young daughters happy and organized… and to hopefully inspire other women to hop on this freaky bandwagon with me and do the same.

-TheFabMom (me, I guess) is often spotted on TV (thanks to my host/reporter background).
-I’ve appeared on NBC’s Today Show, provide frequent commentary for HLN’s “The Daily Share,” served as a weekly Mom & Family Lifestyle Expert for Hallmark Channel’s “Home & Family” (2013-2014) and have appeared as a Mom & Family Lifestyle Expert for KTLA-5 Los Angeles, E! specials, ReelzChannel, The Maury Show and more.
-I regularly contribute to top mom/parenting sites across the web (Today Show’s Parenting Team, Mom.me, Right Start and more).
+TheFabMom (me, Jill Simonian) can currently be spotted, every Wednesday night, on CBS Los Angeles‘ 5pm broadcast chatting about all things mom, family & parenting lifestyle alongside beloved Southern California anchor Pat Harvey.
+I additionally appear on NBC’s TODAY Show from time to time, provide frequent commentary for HLN’s “The Daily Share,” once served as a weekly Mom & Family Lifestyle Expert for Hallmark Channel’s “Home & Family” (2013-2014) and have appeared as a Mom/Lifestyle Expert for KTLA-5 Los Angeles, E! specials, ReelzChannel, The Maury Show and more.
+I regularly contribute to top mom/parenting sites across the web (TODAY Show’s Parenting Team, Mom.me, Right Start and more).
 Previous appearances and contributor work also includes HuffPostLive, Kin Community, Momversation, Modern Mom and more.
 Areas of expertise involve chatting about baby-products/gear/style, celebrity-parents/Mommywood, hot-topic parenting trends, movies for moms & kids and all things mom & pregnancy-related.
 I’ve also been the ‘mom’ face for a multitude of branded digital campaigns: getting naked for Aveeno skincare, showcasing the fabulous features of T-Mobile’s My-Touch phone, transforming Lance Snacks crackers into edible ladybugs, interviewing inspirational moms across the country for Bel Brands and spilling wild stories about my babies’ bathtime routines for Target.

 For this former Miss Hollywood, being a “Fab Mom” is a lifestyle inspired by a spectrum of women I respect and admire.
 The moms that inspire me are the ones who dress up, clean up, suck it up, problem-solve quickly and are assured in their choices.
 They tell it like it is.
 They don’t bring drama.
 A ‘Fab Mom’ handles whatever gets thrown at her.
 And when I feel UNfabulous and buried under a pile of filthy princess dresses… I tell myself to shut-up, stop complaining and remind myself to laugh it off and put on more lipstick.
 Hell yes, I fall off the wagon periodically… but here I share my own tips, fast tricks, inevitable trials, motivating triumphs, favorite products and and opinionated ‘filosophies’ about how to be one of those capable, ‘fabulous moms’ that pull off the impossible when everything else fails.